Dog phobia therapy where the end goal isn’t to love dogs…

 Quality of life, ultimately

 Or, maybe you can just about tolerate dogs, but your whole focus and energy is spent on tracking their every move, so you’re never fully present or enjoying yourself.
+Even if this has been the case for years, it doesn’t mean it’s fixed or unchangeable.

 An important note: If your dog phobia has come about as a result of a dog attack or incident from which you may have developed symptoms of post-traumatic stress disorder (PTSD), therapy might include the above steps, but also a trauma therapy element.
 This is because your PTSD symptoms may be keeping you stuck, and addressing them directly (which is different to addressing ‘just’ the phobia) may be necessary for you to truly overcome your dog phobia.
 We will of course discuss and agree on all this during our first session.